holium/tome-db/DESIGN.md

       updated-by=@p       :: who last updated this
       created-at=@da      :: time of creation
       updated-at=@da      :: time of last update
-      :: maybe support these, if spaces-enabled apps would use them frequently upvotes=(set @p)    :: set of people who have downvoted downvotes=(set @p)  :: set of people who have upvoted related=(set key)    :: keys of related values ==
+  ==
 +$  value  (pair metadata @t)
 ```